GrammaTech/gtirb/PROTOBUF.md

 Using Serialized GTIRB Data
 ===========================

+> Note that for language with GTIRB APIs (at least C++, Python, Common
+> Lisp) using the GTIRB API is preferrable to manipulating protobuf
+> directly.

 The serialized [protobuf](https://github.com/google/protobuf/wiki)
 data produced by GTIRB allows for exploration and manipulation in the language of your choice.
 The [Google protocol